 And where better to check off your bucket list than gorgeous Thailand?!

 Thailand is an intrepid traveler’s dream destination.
 It would be a shame for you to miss out on exploring its gorgeous jungles, endless coastline, hectic cities, and… coconut sorbet.
 (You’ve gotta explore with your eyes AND tummy, no?!).
-Read on to learn the nine must-see places while teaching in Thailand.
+Read on to learn the nine must-see places while teaching English in Thailand.

-Quick tips for budget travel in Thailand
+Quick tips for budget travel while on your Internship in Thailand

 - Use night buses.
 This is a brilliant way to stretch your accommodation and transportation budget even further—do both at once!
 This is only recommended if you can sleep well in awkward places and don’t mind arriving early to destinations.